spiral/docs/odm/basics.md

 }
 ```

-> If you working under PHPStorm, IDE will highlight all possible record fields for you.
+> If you are working under PHPStorm, IDE will highlight all the possible record fields for you.

 ![Tooltips](https://raw.githubusercontent.com/spiral/guide/master/resources/tooltips.png)

-You can also create your entity using static method create which will respect fillable and secured fields.
+You can also create your entity using the static method which will respect all fillable and secured fields.

 ```php
 $u = User::create($request);
 ```

->Attention, create method will only return populated entity!
-You have to save it by it youself!
+>Attention, the create method will only return a populated entity!
+You have to save it by it yourself!

 #### Validations
-Document model fully follow principles of validations descibed in `DataEntity` model.
-If you wish to create more complex validation based on some external state you can redefine `validate` method:
+The document model follows the principles of validations described in the `DataEntity` model.
+If you want to create more complex validations based on some external state, you can redefine the `validate` method:

 ```php
 /**